 On Track provides a comprehensive picture of what happens to young people after they leave school by collecting Destination Data.
 This assists the Victorian Government to improve school, career, local job and training services.
 It also helps to develop the support available to young people to ensure they have access to the guidance and skills they need to achieve their education and employment goals.
 A survey is taken by school leavers who have left school in the last six months to find out if they are on track to a bright future

 The Victorian Department of Education and Training has asked the state-wide LLEN Network, including the GLLEN, to manage the On Track Referral Program to support young people in the GLLEN area with advice, guidance and support, as required, with their post-school education, training and/or employment pathways once they have left secondary school.
 The GLLEN employs a part-time team member each year to manage this Program.

 The mission of Principal for a Day is to increase and strengthen relationships, based on knowledge and understanding, between the private sector and education.
 Partnerships between key leaders in education, business and the wider community are especially important.
 There is ample evidence, from OECD in particular, on the strong relationship between education and employment, and social harmony and economic prosperity, at individual and societal levels.

-The GLLEN has played a significant role during 2016 and 2017, matching school hosts with local business and industry leaders.
+The GLLEN has played a significant role since 2016, matching school hosts with local business and industry leaders.
 The matching has been purposeful, linking schools and business/industry leaders who are involved in partnerships with the Bendigo Tech School and Passions and Pathways.
-20 matches have been made over the past two years.
+40 matches have been made over the past four years.